Quantum Information-Theoretical Size Bounds for Conjunctive Queries with Functional Dependencies: Classical worst-case size bounds

-The following theorem is one of the main results from \cite{10.1145/2220357.2220363} regarding size bounds with arbitrary functional dependencies.
+The following theorem is one of the main results of \cite{10.1145/2220357.2220363} on size bounds for arbitrary functional dependencies.
 Let $\mathrm{rmax}(D) := \mathrm{max}_{i \in [n]}|R_i(D)|$.
 The following theorem expresses the size bound in terms of the query obtained by applying the chase algorithm to the original query \cite{10.1145/320083.320091}.
 The bound obtained from the following theorem is called a polymatroid bound.